EV Charging Connectors: Explained - We Power Your Car

 CCS – Europe (Combo Type 2) Connector

 At We Power Your Car, we are more than happy to offer truly independent advice and information on everything from grant aid to choosing the right EV charging station and EV charging needs.
 We are not tied to a particular energy company or manufacturer.
-We also offer highly skilled teams of installers working throughout the UK and, in general, much quicker turnaround times of around 8-10 working days.
+With expert engineers across the UK, we can install wherever you are – all with first-class customer service.